YangletLiu/Tensor_Layer_Neural_Networks/readme.md

-# Tensor_Neural_Netowrk_for_Parallel_Channel_Speedup
+# Spectral Tensor Neural Netowrks with Parallel Implementations
-1.Aim at developing a tensor neuralnetwork speeded by parallel channel.Train from FashionMNIST,MNIST and CIFAR-10 datasets.
+1. A tensor neural network with parallel implementation.
+On FashionMNIST, MNIST and CIFAR-10 datasets.

-2.In order to evaluate our model's performance, we display several different network,including `matrix-fully-connected`,`autoencoder` and `CNN`
+2. To verify the performance, we compare with several neural networks, including `matrix-fully-connected`,`autoencoder` and `CNN`

 ##  File structure
 > NeuralNetwork_DP